ajayparihar/Compy2.0/README.md

 ---

 ## Why use Compy
-- Instant copy: click a card or press Enter
+- Instant copy: click a card
 - Tagging + fast search to find snippets quickly
 - JSON/CSV import and export for backup/migration
-- 26+ accessible themes with a rich theme picker
 - Optional profile label shown in the header
 - Offline‑first by design; simple to run locally